Tell me your landscape and I’ll tell you who you are.

 All of us at CCM look forward to learning your story, because that is how we at CCM have defined ourselves as a company, and that is how we will continue to define ourselves in the future.
 We must know you and your story before we can help you accomplish what is important to you.

-Kevin came to CCM with strong expertise having worked with clients at the St. Paul firm of Lawrence Cumpston & Associates for fifteen years.
-In his role there, Kevin provided leadership and direction for the firm’s tax services practice, and advised clients on income & estate tax matters.
-Kevin was also an advisor on general financial planning topics such as stock option analysis, charitable planning and gifting strategies for high-net-worth individuals and families.
-Kevin is a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPA’s.
+Kevin came to CCM with strong expertise having worked with clients at a St. Paul CPA firm for 15 years.
+In his role there, Kevin provided leadership and direction for the firm’s tax services practice, and advised clients on income and estate tax matters.
+Kevin was also an advisor on general financial planning topics such as stock option analysis, charitable planning, and gifting strategies for high-net-worth individuals and families.
+Kevin is a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPAs.

 Kevin grew up in Virginia, Minnesota and is a graduate of the University of Minnesota-Duluth, where he earned his bachelor’s degree in accounting.
 Shortly following graduation, Kevin earned his Certified Public Accountant (CPA) status.
 Outside of work, Kevin has three children and enjoys volunteering as a coach and assistant with their athletic teams.
-Kevin and his family reside in Prescott, Wisconsin.
+Kevin and his family reside in South Minneapolis.

 Lynall joined CCM with more than fifteen years of experience in commercial insurance, including client and policy servicing as an account manager.
 She enjoys spending time with her family, reading and gardening.
 Lynall is a Northfield, Minnesota native, and lives in the country outside of town with her husband Mike, where they raised their two daughters.